Creative Ways to Celebrate National Nursing Assistants Appreciation Week

 Karin Zonneveld

-5 Ways to Celebrate CNAs on Their Week
+5 Ways to celebrate CNAs

 People feel more appreciated when a message or a written detail is personalized.
 They know that you thought of them, that you see their daily contributions to compassionate healthcare delivery, and that they are essential.